tota1099/Columbus/README.md

 # Columbus

-Uma aplicação simples utilizando a estrutura MVC e a linguagem de programação PHP.
+A Framework that i had created just to learn more about PHP and Software infrastructure

-- Composer
+- PHP
 - Smarty Template Engine
-- PHP/Apache and MYSQL
+- MYSQL
-- Composer (Gestão de Dependências)
+- Composer

 ### Installing and running ###